Anxiety, The Beast Within or The Angle of Peace?

 That is only part of the question we need to ask about the monster of anxiety.
 The other part should be, “How do I get rid of it.”

 Fear is the beginning of all anxiety.
-Just as money is a root of all evil, so is our own fear and it is mean as hell.
+Just as money is the root of all evil, so is our own fear, and it is mean as hell.

 Anxiety is an intense emotion of fear.
 This fear is generally of future events or activities.
-This fear then can cause us to have negative self damaging thoughts, images of destruction, failure, or catastrophe, and intense adverse physical response in the present.
+This fear then can cause us to have negative self-damaging thoughts, images of destruction, failure, or catastrophe, and intense adverse physical responses in the present.

-We all experience fear and anxiety to a lessor or greater amount in our daily lives.
-In fact, fear and anxiety can act as either a positive or a negative emotion.
+We all experience fear and anxiety to a lesser or greater amount in our daily lives.
+In fact, fear and anxiety can act as either positive or negative emotions.
 They can act as a warning system that helps us decide what to do in a particular situation.
 Or, fear and anxiety can act as a catalyst to our own living hell.

 The Diagnostic and Statistical Manual of Mental Disorders (5th ed.; DSM–5; American Psychiatric Association, 2013) gives the following picture, “ with fear more often associated with surges of autonomic arousal necessary for fight or flight, thoughts of immediate danger, and escape behaviors, and anxiety more often associated with muscle tension and vigilance in preparation for future danger and cautions or avoidance behaviors.”